Classics by Candlelight (Gala Concert)

 Accompanist Peter Shepherd

-The concert will be followed by meet the artists with a complementary glass of wine in Bothwell Parish Church Centre.
+The concert will be followed by meet the artists with a complimentary glass of wine in Bothwell Parish Church Centre.

 SOLOIST: Mezzo Soprano Leah Frances McCabe